 You can see some examples of our work using the links below:

-Since we opened at the Lodge we have facilitated 67 major community art projects involving over one thousand adults and young people, 69 artists whilst our projects or events have been unveiled by 14 different lord mayors.
-Most of these artists we have employed have had little or no prior experience, this gave them the opportunity to work with and learn from respected and experienced artists and workshop facilitators whilst drawing a living wage.
+Since we become a not for profit company we have facilitated 67 major community art projects involving over one thousand adults and young people, 69 artists whilst our projects or events have been unveiled by 14 different lord mayors.
+Some of these artists we have employed have had little or no prior experience, this gave them the opportunity to work with and learn from respected and experienced artists and workshop facilitators whilst drawing a living wage.

-Murals have always been our bread and butter here funding the majority of the arts lodge overheads over the last 16 years.
 Mark E.W.
-Lewis has been a self-employed muralist for 28 years and has initiated and painted the most popular public art murals around Portsmouth whilst working in many other places around the south coast and further afield including France, Egypt, Thailand and Brazil.
+Lewis has been a self-employed muralist for 30 years and has initiated and painted the most popular public art murals around Portsmouth whilst working in many other places around the south coast and further afield including France, Egypt, Thailand India, and Brazil.
 Mark has built up the reputation of being one of the leading muralists in the country, whilst teaching and training hundreds of new artists the tricks of the trade.

 One past commission was from Portsmouth University Science and Technology department where we employed 14 local artists to undertake 32 canvases to adore two floors and hallways in the university building.
 The unveiling day was held at the university with the artists, university staff and opened by the Lord Mayor.
 We also worked recently with our local council transport department on the Trafalgar Gate link Road (TGLR) where we painted 5 panels along the new road and worked with the local school on the last panel, Princess Ann unveiled this project.